Lions Bluff Lodge: Information from the owner

 Nature Trail around Lions Bluff

 Discover the flora and fauna of the LUMO sanctuary while on foot.
 Nature walks around the lodge are especially interesting to children, guided by a ranger and our resident Taita naturalist, meander around Lions Bluff and discover tracks and signs of the bush.
 Learn which roots and leaves are edible, which are used by the local people to treat tummy aches or put spells on your enemies.
 Examine spider nests, collect quartz rock, or leaves to make a refreshing tea.
 Identify birds by their call and watch them in the bush.

 With over 1,070 species of birds, Kenya has the second-highest country bird list in Africa, while the area around Tsavo West boasts 600 recorded species.
-Ranging from giant herons to tiny sunbirds, the diversity of African bird life is startling in its colour and vibrancy.
-Additionally, the Lions Bluff area boasts a number of endemic species, such as the globally threatened Taita Thrush, Taita White-eye, Taita Apalis, Abbott's starling and the Southern Banded Snake Eagle.
+Ranging from giant herons to tiny sunbirds, the diversity of African bird life is startling in its color and vibrancy.
+Additionally, the Lions Bluff area boasts a number of endemic species, such as the globally threatened Taita Thrush, Taita White-eye, Taita Apalis, Abbott's starling, and the Southern Banded Snake Eagle.

 For the amateur and serious ornithologist alike, we offer a range of half or full-day outings that can be custom-tailored to the interests of your ornithological party.
 The services of a professional ranger and up-to-date bird checklists are included, and picnics, bush lunches, camp suppers, and sundowners can be scheduled to suit your needs.